 Access to the Reactor Building will be restricted as determined by the RPV water level and core damage conditions.
-Immediate actions will be completed by Operators in the MCR or at the HCVS ROS and will include remote-manual actions.
-Venting will occur without the need for manually breaching the rupture disk, since conditions in the wetwell would be sufficient to burst the rupture disk without assistance from operators.
-The operator actions required to open a vent path were previously listed in BDBEE Venting, Part 2 section (Table 2-1).
+Immediate actions will be completed by operators in the MCR, except the transfer of power from Division I AC power to the MOV-dedicated UPS, which will be performed at or near the MCC-RA in the Reactor Building.
+Since this action will be performed at the very beginning of the event, water will still be covering the core and no additional radiological conditions will be present at the location.
+If needed, supply of nitrogen to the AOVs' 4-way SOVs could be completed from the HCVS ROS.
+Actions will include remote-manual actions, except the action of transferring MOV-233MV power.
+The operator actions required to open a vent path were previously listed in the BDBEE Venting Part 2 section of this OIP (Table 2-1).

 As stated in the section on BDBEE Venting, the HCVS will be designed to allow initiation, control, and monitoring of venting from the MCR and will be capable of operation from an ROS to be installed as part of the response to this Order.
-Both locations minimize plant operators' exposure to adverse temperature and radiological conditions and are protected from hazards assumed in Part 1 of this document.
+Both locations minimize plant operators' exposure to adverse temperature and radiological conditions and are protected from hazards assumed in Part 1 of this OIP.
 Travel pathways will be reviewed for dose and temperature, and alternate routes may need to be considered to minimize operator exposure to harsh environmental conditions.

 Permanently installed power and motive air/gas capable will be available to support operation and monitoring of the HCVS for 24 hours.
-Specifics are the same as for BDBEE Venting, Part 2.
+Specifics are the same as for BDBEE Venting Part 2.